 I don't expect you to do that, so it's entirely up to you.

 Please see the Prices page for details.
 Beginners courses are payable at the start of the course.
 Ongoing classes can be paid at the start of the month or weekly.

 Please see the Prices page for discounts for payments in advance.
 If you attend class regularly then Membership is the most cost-effective way to attend.
 There are no other concessions.

 How do I pay?

 Via a PayPal invoice if you're a new dancer.

 Via BACS - bank details on monthly Cheek2Cheek Dance Lover's Guide.

-Please see the Prices page for further information and whether you need to pay at booking or as you go.
+Please see the Prices page for further information and whether you need to pay at booking, as you go or monthly.